ckeditor/ckeditor4-docs/guides/dev/configuration/spellcheck/README.md

 ## Use the native spell checker

-Native spell check functionality is by default disabled in the editor, use {@link CKEDITOR.config.disableNativeSpellChecker disableNativeSpellChecker} to enable it:
+Native spell check functionality is by default disabled in the editor, use {@link CKEDITOR.config#disableNativeSpellChecker disableNativeSpellChecker} to enable it:

 	config.disableNativeSpellChecker = false;